 SOURCE: NBR.Pravallika

 The future dynamics of soil decomposition are poised to transform as environmental changes, technological advancements, and innovative agricultural practices reshape our understanding and administration of soil health Climate change, in addition to its effects on temperature, moisture, and CO₂ levels, will influence microbial and fungal activity, altering decomposition rates and nutrient cycling patterns.
 This, in turn, may affect soil fertility, organic carbon storage, and agricultural productivity worldwide.
 Meanwhile, technological advancements, including AI and machine learning and bioinformatics allow for unprecedented precision in monitoring and predicting decomposition dynamics.
-These tools are capable of integrate data from a different sources, incliding microbial DNA, soil sensors, and satellite imaging to deliver real-time insights into soil conditions, allowing for adaptive soil management and enhancing decomposition processes.
+These tools are capable of integrate data from a different sources, including microbial DNA, soil sensors, and satellite imaging to deliver real-time insights into soil conditions, allowing for adaptive soil management and enhancing decomposition processes.
 Additionally, the combination of sustainable practices, like reduced tillage, cover cropping, and organic amendments, will likely play a growing role in promoting decomposition while mitigating soil erosion and nutrient loss.
 As we refine our comprehension of the complex interactions within soil ecosystems, future approaches to soil decomposition will emphasize resilience and sustainability, aiming to support both agricultural productivity and environmental health in a changing world.

 2.6.1.
 BIOINTEGRATION TOOLS AND DATA INTEGRATION IN SOIL DECOMPOSITION